Azure-Samples/netappfiles-python-dual-protocol-sdk-sample/README.md

 # What is example.py doing?

 This sample is dedicated to demonstrate how to create a dual-protocol Volume using an ANF Account name in Azure NetApp Files.
-Dual-protocol volumes use both SMB and NFS protocol types.
+Dual-protocol volumes use both SMB and NFSv3 protocol types.
 Similar to other ANF SDK examples, the authentication method is based on a service principal.
 This project will first create an ANF Account with an Active Directory object using the Root CA certificate mentioned in the prerequisites section.
 Then a capacity pool is created, and finally a single dual-protocol volume using Standard service level tier.
 The protocol types of the Volume will then be printed out to showcase the inclusion of both.
 When executing this application, the user will be prompted to provide the password for the Active Directory User that has permission to domain join computers in AD.